– CBS Radio – Sunday Night With Mitch Miller – January 21, 1961 – Gordon Skene Sound Collection –

 If you know these names, you don’t need any prompting from me.
 If you aren’t familiar with these names, they were important at the time and have left a lasting impression on our society (maybe Dolores Hart and Abe Feder not so much), and helped move things along.
 So . . .listen with an open mind.

-The rest of you – enjoy.
+The rest of you – relax and enjoy.